Ada-Developers-Academy/core-unit-2/data-in-tables/activity-data-in-tables.md

 Come up with...

-1. One table of data
+1. One table of planet data
     - What would the table be named?
     - What would each record represent?
     - What data fields are needed in this table?
 Why?
+1. One table of moon data
+    - What would the table be named?
+    - What would each record represent?
+    - What data fields are needed in this table?
+Why?
 1. A search feature that uses this table
 1. A feature that creates a new record in this table
-1. A feature that would update a record in this table
+1. A feature that would update a record by planting a flag in this table

 ## How to Review

 1. In Part 2, did the columns for a post in "services" differ from the columns for a post in "for sale"?
 In what ways?
 1. In Part 3, what was your favorite feature that you came up with?
-1. In Part 4, what was your favorite feature that you came up with?
 1. Considering the entire activity, which happened more frequently: getting all of the records from a table, or getting a specific set of records from a table?